sudo-simon/FAT/README.md

 }
 ```

+### mkdir

-- **mkdir**: creates a new FolderObject struct and initializes it with the correct values, and the input \<name\> as its folderName value.
+It creates a new FolderObject struct and initializes it with the correct values, and the input \<name\> as its folderName value.

 The FAT gets then updated with the new folder block, that is the first free one available, the folder gets inserted in the directory tree as a content of the CWD and the created FolderObject is saved on DISK.